balajeetm/balajeetm.github.io/_posts/2017-02-13-welcome-aboard.markdown

 Perspective my friend!
 Perspective!

 But what is the right?<br>
-Well is there anything called right at all?<br>
+Well, is there anything called right at all, when everything is subjective?<br>
-Everything is subjective.
 What's right is what makes you feel best and feel light!
+And of course, is taking you towards your goal...<br>

 Let's stop there and not go too far.
 This isn't a psychology class.<br>
 This is a forum where we grind down to the bottom of stuff, and expose the actual.<br>
 Rip the mask and show the face!<br>

-Well, how far down the rabbit hole do you wannu go?<br>
+Well, how far down the rabbit hole do you wannu go though?<br>
 Let's be a little cautious there.<br>
 Ignorance and misinformation are the greatest epidemics in today's world.<br>
 Let's only address that!<br>